 - asthma, type 1 or type 2 diabetes, heart disease or another long-term (chronic) medical condition

 - a fever (a temperature of 38.5°C or higher) and are feeling unwell (e.g. a painful headache or stomach pain)

-- tiredness and a lack of energy, and stop drinking fluids.
+- marked tiredness and a lack of energy, or not drinking fluids

 See Fever in children and Spotting signs of serious illness in babies and children for more information.

 If you are otherwise fit and healthy, there is usually no need to see a doctor if you have flu-like symptoms.
 You should see your doctor if you or your child have flu-like symptoms and any of the following:

 - are aged 65 years or older and living in a aged care home

 - have heart or kidney disease, or a medical condition like type 2 diabetes